fpco/libraries/work-queue/JobQueueRequest.md

 The clients of the job-queue periodically check that the workers are sending heartbeats to redis.
 Here's how this works:

-* There is a set of currently active workers stored at `heartbeat:active`.
-When the worker becomes a master, it adds itself to the active set.
+* There is a sorted set of currently active workers, `heartbeat:active`, where the 'score' associated with the `WorkerId` is its POSIX timestamp.
+Server clocks must be roughly synchronized.

-* There is a set of potentially-inactive workers stored at `heartbeat:inactive`.
+* There is a `heartbeat:last-check` value, which stores the timestamp of the last heartbeat check.
-  A heartbeat from a worker is simply removing its ID from the set.

-The clients use redis mutexes to ensure that the following heartbeat check is run periodically by one of the clients:
+* Loop forever, with a thread delay of the heartbeat check interval

+* Read the timestamp of `heartbeat:last-check`, and if enough time has elapsed, perform the check (otherwise continue looping):

+* Use the `zrange` redis command to fetch the list of active workers who's last heartbeat came before `startTime - checkIvl`.
+For each of the inactive workers:

-(0) The workers in `heartbeat:inactive` are assumed to be dead, have all of their work items re-enqueued on the `requests` list.
+  - All of their work items re-enqueued on the `requests` list.
 The collected workers are removed from `heartbeat:active`.

-(1) `heartbeat:inactive` is deleted and repopulated with the members of `heartbeat:active`.

-This works, because the workers periodically remove themselves from `heartbeat:inactive`, at a higher frequency than the heartbeat is checked.
+  - Check if the last heartbeat timestamp is too old, and if it is, then use the existing heartbeat failure code to migrate its items.

+* Put the start time in `heartbeat:last-check`.

+As an optimization, `heartbeat:mutex` is used to make it likely that only one client is executing the heartbeat check at once.
+However, this is not necessary for correctness - the heartbeat check can be executed by multiple clients at once.

 ## Master <-> slave communication failure (work-queue)